Location: Lebanese American University - Beirut campus

 Al-Kitaab fil Ta’allum al-’Arabiyya: A Textbook for Beginning Arabic, Parts One, Two and Three (Brustad, et. al.)

-Students placed in the intermediate level should have taken at least one year of Arabic in college (or the equivalent) and have acquired a basic knowledge of the structure of modern standard Arabic.
-This course aims at enabling students to read, write, speak and listen at a competency level equivalent to intermediate-mid on the ACTFL scale.
-Classroom instruction includes basic Arabic morphology, syntax and vocabulary building, as well as on reading, writing, speaking and listening skills.
-Students are asked to comment on most daily life situations, write descriptions and argumentation, and read a variety of styles.
-Students at this level study units 11 through 20 of Al-Kitab, Part One, and the first two chapters of Al-Kitab, Part Two, as well as suitable authentic materials related to various aspects of Lebanese, Arab, and Middle Eastern culture.
+Students placed in the intermediate level should have taken at least one year of Arabic in college (or the equivalent), and have acquired a basic knowledge of the structure of Modern Standard Arabic.
+This course aims at enabling students to read, write, speak, and listen at a competency level equivalent to intermediate-mid on the ACTFL scale.
+Classroom instruction focuses on basic Arabic morphology, syntax and vocabulary building, as well as on reading, writing, speaking and listening skills.
+Students are asked to comment on most daily-life situations, write descriptions and argumentation and read a variety of styles.

 Students registering for Intermediate Arabic must also register for Lebanese Dialect, Level I or Level II.

 Students placed in the advanced level should have completed the equivalent of two or more years of Arabic in college.
-They have acquired a broad vocabulary and have mastered basic Arabic syntax and morphology.
+They will have acquired a broad vocabulary and mastered basic Arabic syntax and morphology.
 Class sessions aim to help students attain proficiency in expository and argumentative discourse and to handle a variety of communicative tasks.
-Reading, writing, and listening activities combine lessons from the textbook Al-Kitab, Part Two, with readings of various styles dealing with language, literature, culture, history, and the social sciences.
+Reading, writing, and listening activities address various styles of texts covering areas of literature, culture, history, and the social sciences.

 Students registering for Advanced Arabic must also register for Lebanese Dialect, Level I or Level II.